 Julia Huynh (b.
 1993, Peterborough, Ontario) is a second generation Vietnamese Canadian interdisciplinary artist, archivist and researcher, recently crowned as Miss Viet Nam Toronto 2018.

-Through her interdisciplinary art practice, Huynh investigates methods of cultural/self preservation, memory and the Vietnamese cultural diaspora and the constructions of identities and communities.
+Through her interdisciplinary art practice, Huynh investigates methods of cultural/self preservation, memory and the constructions of identities and communities in the Vietnamese diaspora.
 Huynh’s research areas of interest include: family photography, community-based archives, social justice in archival studies & library science, oral histories and transnational remembrance.

 Huynh received her HBA from the Art and Art History joint program between the University of Toronto and Sheridan College.
 She is currently a graduate candidate in the Film + Photography Preservation and Collections Management Program at Ryerson University with an intended thesis to explore how Vietnamese diasporic image-making can address issues of resettlement and self representation.